A self-consistent method to estimate the rate of compact binary coalescences with a Poisson mixture model: Introduction

 What we propose, as an alternative to what was done in O1, is a self consistent, threshold-independent, counting method that simultaneously estimates the rates of BNS, NSBH and BBH mergers.
 In essence, this method extends the FGMC formalism by constructing a joint posterior on the Poisson expected counts for an arbitrary choice of foreground categories by redistributing, via mass-based template-weighting, the foreground probabilities of candidate events across astrophysical source classes.
 Thus, the method presented here, while used in the catalog paper to handle the three astrophysical categories mentioned above, can handle any number of categories.
 For example, it could set limits on the rates of BBH mergers in the proposed mass gaps \cite{O2:RP} and possibly including a higher mass black hole region too.

 The template-weights themselves are computed from simulation runs (software injection campaigns), each targeted at a distinct astrophysical source type.
 An injection campaign involves adding synthetic signals pertaining to a source class with clearly defined mass and spin distributions, into the detector data, and recovering them via a detection pipeline.
-To construct the weights, the recovered parameters from the injection campaigns are ``histogrammed" in the space spanned by the pipeline's template bank.
+To construct the weights, we count how many times injections of a given category are recovered in a given template bin and divide this by the total number of recovered injections pertaining to that category.

 In the following sections, we describe this ``multi-component'' extension of the FGMC method, by first constructing the joint posterior on the Poisson expected counts for each source category, followed by details on how to estimate the spacetime volume sensitivities of the detectors to each of the source categories and how to incorporate uncertainties in their measurements into the rates posterior.
 We then apply this extension to synthetic data, in order to assess its ability to accurately categorize and count a mixture of CBC signals.
 We end by summarizing the multi-component FGMC method, evaluating its performance, and suggesting other applications of the method.